LILCMU/vl53l0x-ccs/README.md

 ## Summary

 This is a library for the VL53L0X time-of-flight distance sensors.
 It is a port from the Arduino library to CCS's PIC-C compiler for use with Microchip PICs.
 The library targets the PIC16F886 but it should work with any other PICs with more than 4K flash memory, including PIC18, PIC24.

-This is a library for the Arduino IDE that helps interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
-The library makes it simple to configure the sensor and read range data from it via I&sup2;C.

 ## Getting Started